saschazelzer/saschazelzer.github.com/_posts/2013-12-23-cppmicroservices-2.0.0.md

 ### No service base class

 Version 1.0.0 required service implementations to inherit from a common base class.
-This requirement has been removed and services now just need to inherit from the interfaces agains which they will be registered with the service registry:
+This requirement has been removed and services now just need to inherit from the interfaces against which they will be registered with the service registry:

 {% highlight cpp %}